keshavnagar/to-do/src/notes/8DeleteAndClearAll.md

 10. and than, if the index is greater than one, by mistake it is the negative so i handle that thing, so i create the condition and than put the splice method with the two paramenter first is index that track the item in todos array and 1 that is the number of item we delete from the array and than set the set state funciton and give the current todos or spliced todos to set state funciton
 11. and deleted the element
 12. so here we use splice method, now we use the filter method
+13. in filter method , the one thing i notice is , i also called a callback funciton in which i pass curr, and i write curr ! == item , in {} , but it deleted all , but the right thing is do not use {} if you have one line and if you , than write return inside that